scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 You need the following tools:

-* A Java SDK.
-The baseline version is 6 for 2.11.x and 8 for 2.12.x.
-It's possible to use a later SDK for local development, but the continuous integration builds will verify against the baseline version.
+* A Java JDK.
+The baseline version is `8` for 2.13.x and higher.
+It's possible to use a higher JDK version for local development, but the continuous integration builds will verify against the baseline version.
 * `sbt`, an interactive build tool commonly used in Scala projects.
 Acquiring sbt manually is not necessary -- the recommended approach is to download the [sbt-extras runner script](https://github.com/paulp/sbt-extras/blob/master/sbt) and use it in place of `sbt`.
 The script will download and run the correct version of sbt when run from the Scala repository's root directory.
 * `curl` -- the build uses `curl` in the `pull-binary-libs.sh` script to download bootstrap libs.

-OS X and Linux builds should work.
+macOS and Linux builds should work.
 Windows is supported, but it might have issues.
-Please report to the [Scala bug tracker](https://github.com/scala/bug) if you encounter any.
+Please report to the [Scala 2 bug tracker](https://github.com/scala/bug) if you encounter any.

-Building Scala is as easy as running `sbt dist/mkPack` in the root of your cloned repository.
+Building Scala can be done with a single command `sbt dist/mkPack`, from the root of your cloned repository.
 In general, it's much more efficient to enter the `sbt` shell once and run the various tasks from there, instead of running each task by launching `sbt some-task` on your command prompt.

 Be prepared to wait for a while -- a full "clean" build takes 5+ minutes depending on your machine (longer on older machines with less memory).
 On a recent laptop, incremental builds usually complete within 10-30 seconds.